BlusterMadness/brp-mattrade/README.md

 - restart the server

 ## Dependencies
 - QBcore

+## Requirements
 - NONE!
 But I did make this to work with jim-recycle to trade in your blue bins for materials of your choosing.
+- You can edit the items you trade and reveive

 ## Credits
 You can do what you want with this script.